digitalbond/Redpoint/README.md

 ####Installation

 This script requires Nmap to run.
-If you do not have Nmap download and Install Nmap based off the Nmap instructions.
+If you do not have Nmap download and install Nmap.

 	http://nmap.org/download.html

 #####Windows

-After downloading modicon-info.nse you'll need to move it into the NSE Scripts directory, this will have to be done as an administrator.
+After downloading modicon-info.nse, move it into the NSE Scripts directory.
+This will require Administrator privileges.
 Go to Start -> Programs -> Accessories, and right click on 'Command Prompt'.
 Select 'Run as Administrator'.

 	move modicon-info.nse C:\Program Files (x86)\Nmap\scripts

 #####Linux

-After Downloading modicon-info.nse you'll need to move it into the NSE Scripts directory, this will have to be done as sudo/root.
+After downloading modicon-info.nse, move it into the NSE Scripts directory.
+This will have to be done as sudo/root.

 	sudo mv modicon-info.nse /usr/share/nmap/scripts